Pension Benefit Guaranty Corporation.

 Section 4204(c) of ERISA and section 4204.22(b) of the regulation require the PBGC to publish a notice of the pendency of a request for a variance or exemption in the Federal Register, and to provide interested parties with an opportunity to comment on the proposed variance or exemption.
 The PBGC received no comments on the request for exemption.

-On January 31, 2007, the PBGC published a notice of the pendency of a request by the Washington Nationals Baseball Club, LLC (the “Buyer”) for an exemption from the bond/escrow requirement of section 4204(a)(1)(B) with respect to its purchase of the Washington Nationals Baseball Team from Baseball Expos, L.P. (the “Seller”) (72 FR 4538).
-According to the request, the Major League Baseball Players Benefit Plan (the “Plan”) was established and is maintained pursuant to a collective bargaining agreement between the professional major league baseball teams (the “Clubs”) and the Major League Baseball Players Association (the “Players Association”).
+On September 3, 2010, the PBGC published a notice of the pendency of a request by Ricketts Acquisition LLC (the “Buyer”) for an exemption from the bond/escrow requirement of section 4204(a)(1)(B) with respect to its purchase of the Chicago Cubs from the Chicago National League Ball Club, LLC (the “Seller”).
+According to the request, the Major League Baseball Players Pension Plan (the “Plan”) was established and is maintained pursuant to a collective bargaining agreement between the professional major league baseball teams (the “Clubs”) and the Major League Baseball Players Association (the “Players Association”).

 According to the Buyer's representations, the Seller was obligated to contribute to the Plan for certain employees of the sold operations.
-Pursuant to an agreement dated April 24, 2006, the Buyer and Seller entered into an agreement under which the Buyer agreed to purchase substantially all of the assets and assume substantially all of the liabilities of the Seller relating to the business of employing employees under the Plan.
+Effective October 13, 2009, the Buyer and Seller entered into an agreement under which the Buyer agreed to purchase substantially all of the assets and assume substantially all of the liabilities of the Seller relating to the business of employing employees under the Plan.
 The Buyer agreed to contribute to the Plan for substantially the same number of contribution base units as the Seller.
 The Seller agreed to be secondarily liable for any withdrawal liability it would have had with respect to the sold operations (if not for section 4204) should the Buyer withdraw from the Plan within the five plan years following the sale and fail to pay its withdrawal liability.
-The amount of the bond/escrow required under section 4204(a)(1)(B) of ERISA is $2,803,040.
-The estimated amount of the unfunded vested benefits allocable to the Seller with respect to the operations subject to the sale is $14,454,124.
-While the separate major league clubs are the nominal contributing employers to the Plan, the Major League Central Fund Start Printed Page 17961under the Office of the Commissioner receives the revenues and makes the payments for certain common expenses, including each club's contribution to the Plan.
-In support of the waiver request, the requester asserts that: “The Plan is funded directly from Revenues which are paid from the Central Fund directly to the Plan without passing through the hands of any of the clubs.
-Therefore, the Plan enjoys a substantial degree of security with respect to contributions on behalf of the clubs.
-A change in ownership of a club does not affect the obligation of the Central Fund to fund the Plan out of the Revenue.
-As such, approval of this exemption request would not significantly increase the risk of financial loss to the Plan.”
+The amount of the bond/escrow required under section 4204(a)(1)(B) of ERISA is $4,068,868.
+The estimated amount of the unfunded vested benefits allocable to the Seller with respect to the operations subject to the sale is $34,030,359.
+While the separate major league clubs are the nominal contributing employers to the Plan, the Major League Central Fund under the Office of the Commissioner receives the revenues and makes the payments for certain common expenses, including each club's contribution to the Plan.
+In support of the waiver request, the requester asserts that: “The Plan is funded from the Revenues which are paid from the Central Fund directly to the Plan without passing through the hands of any of the Clubs.
+Therefore, the Plan enjoys a substantial degree of security with respect to contributions on behalf of the Clubs.
+A change in ownership of a particular Club does not affect the obligation of the Central Fund to fund the Plan out of the Revenues.
+As such, approval of this exemption Start Printed Page 81677request would not significantly increase the risk of financial loss to the Plan.”

 BILLING CODE 7708-01-P